Jurbarkas Manor: Museum

-The museum at Jurbarkas was established in one of the extant buildings of Jurbarkas Manor – in the northern servant’s quarters.
+The museum at Jurbarkas was established in one of the extant buildings of Jurbarkas Manor: the northern servant's quarters.
 The building represents the architecture of classicism style typical of the nineteenth century.
 The building was renovated and a new museum exposition was created.

-Adjacent to it is the church – an example of Byzantine architecture reminding visitors that the Vasilchikovs were of Russian origin who professed Orthodoxy.
+Adjacent to it is the church, an example of Byzantine architecture reminding visitors that the Vasilchikovs were of Russian origin who professed Orthodoxy.